azantop/weatherML/README.md

 * Wind speed
 * Wind direction
 * Ground level pressure
+For 10 years and a sliding window length of 144 hours, we obtain a dataset with roughly $85.000$ entries.

 ## Details of the Machine Learning Model and Physics Loss Function: